Clarkson-Applied-Data-Science/2025_ia651_tammalla/README.md

 This section outlines all the preprocessing steps performed from the train-test split onward, along with the specific dimensions at each stage.

-1. Train-Test Split: The dataset was split into training and test sets using an 80-20 split.
+1. **Train-Test Split**: The dataset was split into training and test sets using an 80-20 split.
 Stratification was applied to ensure class balance across both sets.

    Training set shape: 156 rows, 22 features

    Test set shape: 40 rows, 22 features

-2. Feature Scaling: StandardScaler was used to normalize the data by removing the mean and scaling to unit variance.
+2. **Feature Scaling**: StandardScaler was used to normalize the data by removing the mean and scaling to unit variance.
 The scaler was fit only on the training set and then applied to both training and test sets to prevent data leakage.

    Scaled training data shape: 156 rows, 22 features

    Scaled test data shape: 40 rows, 22 features

-3. Feature Reduction: Removed highly correlated features based on a Pearson correlation matrix with a threshold of 0.9 to reduce multicollinearity and improve model interpretability.
+3. **Feature Reduction**: Removed highly correlated features based on a Pearson correlation matrix with a threshold of 0.9 to reduce multicollinearity and improve model interpretability.
 Dropped features due to high correlation (> 0.9):
 ['MDVP:Jitter(Abs)', 'MDVP:RAP', 'MDVP:PPQ', 'Jitter:DDP', 'MDVP:Shimmer(dB)', 'Shimmer:APQ3', 'Shimmer:APQ5', 'MDVP:APQ', 'Shimmer:DDA', 'NHR', 'PPE']

 ![Co- relation matrix](https://github.com/user-attachments/assets/741c8adf-dc55-4f7d-8961-64aa0bb2bd2d)

-5. Class Balancing: Used SMOTE (Synthetic Minority Over-sampling Technique) on the scaled training set to generate synthetic samples for the minority class and balance the dataset.
+5. **Class Balancing**: Used SMOTE (Synthetic Minority Over-sampling Technique) on the scaled training set to generate synthetic samples for the minority class and balance the dataset.

    **Note**: I have balanced two sets one with droping 10 columns and another without droping
     10 columns to check if there is any difference in accuracy.